-Sample size: In a sample of N = 1,000, under the assumption of P = 0.5 in the population, the maximum sample error is ±3.1% with a confidence level of 95%.
+Sample size: In a sample of N = 1,000, under the assumption of P = 0.5 in the population, the maximum sample error is ±3.1%, with a confidence level of 95%.
 In other words, in order for the sample error not to exceed ±3.1% (a totally acceptable sample error in general population health surveys) and under the assumption of a proportion in the population of P = 0.5, the calculated sample size is N = 1,000.
 We are taking a conservative approach with a planned sample size of N = 1,500 that reduces the sample error to less than 3%.
-Since we are interested also in the ability to compare between countries then by the ratio of expected effect size for the main divided by expected effect size for the interaction. (e.g. difference between a trust and non-trust treatment across high/low trust countries) we will sample 6,000 per country per round.
+Since we are interested also in the ability to compare between countries by the ratio of expected effect size for the main divided by expected effect size for the interaction (e.g., the difference between a trust and non-trust treatment across high/low trust countries).
+We will sample 6,000 per country per round.

-Sampling: The large scientific internet panels available in all target countries, will be used to get access to representatives samples in each of the targeted countries include a very large number of members that have been assembled scientifically by major research companies so that they represent the main sub-groups of the national population across the country geographical dispersion.
-Within each country we will use stratified Random Sampling within demographic stratums such as age groups (adults 18-65, and seniors 65+) and country specific main population groups (e.g., main ethnic groups).
-This will reflect the diversity in each country, enabling analyses of main target subpopulations such as women, immigrants, parents of school children, adolescents, seniors above 65, etc.
+Sampling: The large scientific internet panels available in all target countries will be used to obtain access to representative samples in each of the targeted countries, including a very large number of members that have been assembled scientifically by major research companies so that they represent the main sub-groups of the national populations across the country’s geographical dispersion.
+Within each country, we will use stratified Random Sampling within demographic stratums, such as age groups (adults 18–65, and seniors 65+) and country-specific main population groups (e.g., main ethnic groups).
+This will reflect the diversity in each country, enabling analyses of main target subpopulations, such as women, immigrants, parents of school children, adolescents, seniors above 65, etc.

 After obtaining the national samples, we will use each country’s published census data to obtain the population demographic distribution.
-Then, we will use this information to calculate sample weights according to gender, age, and other sub-groups in order to provide an accurate representation of the various segments of the national population in the sample.
+Then, we will use this information to calculate sample weights according to gender, age, and other subgroups in order to provide an accurate representation of the various segments of the national population in the sample.

-All these calculations and considerations led us to decide to recommend the national bi-monthly sample sizes to be N = 6000 for each of the targeted countries for each round.
-After completing the first survey wave, we will re-visit this decision after seeing the observed proportions in the samples and calculating the actual sample errors.
+All these calculations and considerations led us to decide to recommend that the national bi-monthly sample sizes to be N = 6000 for each of the targeted countries for each round.
+After completing the first wave of the survey, we will revisit this decision after viewing the observed proportions in the samples and calculating the actual sample errors.

-With 4 countries being surveyed, the cross-national dataset for each of the 4 survey waves will include assessments on N = 24000 respondents -- a sample size that will make the sample error negligible for aggregated cross-national analyses of each single survey wave.
-This means that a total number of 96,000 respondents will be examined throughout the entire research.
+With four countries being surveyed, the cross-national dataset for each of the four survey waves will include assessments on N = 24000 respondents – a sample size that will make the sample error negligible for aggregated cross-national analyses of each single survey wave.
+This means that a total number of 96,000 respondents will be examined throughout the course of the entire research project.
 The same can be said regarding time trend analyses over time within countries, where survey data are aggregated across survey waves and the time of measurement becomes a variable in the trend or time-series analyses.

 Synthesizing regulatory approaches, contexts, nations and public behaviors in a new voluntary compliance paradigm

-Strand 1 theoretical and Empirical Conceptualization of the Antecedents of VC (based on WP1+2)
+Strand 1 Theoretical and Empirical Conceptualization of the Antecedents of VC (based on WP1+2)

-Strand 2 understanding the interaction of Regulatory Context with Likelihood Voluntary Compliance (wp 3)
+Strand 2 Understanding the Interaction of Regulatory Context with the Likelihood of Voluntary Compliance (WP 3)

 Synthesis and Normative Discussion